Bringing 3D cardiac tissues to high throughput for drug discovery screens

 - Microfluidic systems

 The Open-TOP microfluidic technology developed in the group of Prof. v.d.
-Berg from the University of Twente enables the culturing of hundreds of culture chambers automatically and consistently, which is key in high-throughput screens.
+Berg from the University of Twente enables the culturing of hundreds of culture chambers automatically and consistently, which is key in high throughput screens.

-Benefits of the New Technology
+Benefits of the Technology

 Commercialization Strategy

-For the commercialization of 3DCardiacHTS, we plan to partner with an end-user and assess their requirements for the use of such high-throughput technology, with the intention of securing their partnership at the end of the project.
+For the commercialization of 3DCardiacHTS, we plan to partner with an end-user and assess their requirements for the use of such high throughput technology, with the intention of securing their partnership at the end of the project.

-In parallel, we will discuss the various partnering options with identified potential pharma partners and/or CROs to determine the best financial deal structure for partnership on 3DCardiacHTS.
+In parallel, we will discuss the various partnering options with identified potential Pharma partners and/or CROs to determine the best financial deal structure for partnership on 3DCardiacHTS.
 Consequently, we aim to validate the best business model to pursue the commercialization of 3DCardiacHTS.

 Financiële details & Tijdlijn